Updated: Jan 30

 6 cycles of intrauterine insemination (IUI).

-If you or your partner have a known clinical cause of infertility or have a condition that could could potentially cause infertility, then specialist consultation may be arranged much earlier than the timeframes above.
+If you or your partner have a known clinical cause of infertility or have a condition that could potentially cause infertility, then specialist consultation may be arranged much earlier than the timeframes above.
 If it’s appropriate, referral may even be made before you start trying to conceive.

 Having the male fertility assessment with the Doctor